nickoala/telepot/README.md

 <a id="inline-query"></a>
 ## Dealing with Inline Query

 By default, a bot only receives messages through a private chat, a group, or a channel.
-These are what I call *normal messages*.
+These are what I call *normal messages* or *chat messages*.

 By sending a `/setinline` command to BotFather, you enable the bot to receive *[inline queries](https://core.telegram.org/bots/inline)* as well.
 Inline query is a way for users to ask your bot questions, even if they have not opened a chat with your bot, nor in the same group with your bot.

-If you don't understand or don't care about inline query, you may skip this section.
-All your bot receives will be normal messages.
-All remaining discussions still work for you.
-You can even safely ignore code blocks that deal with inline queries.

-If you do care about inline query, the important thing to note is that your bot will now receive two **flavors** of messages: normal messages and inline queries.
+The important thing to note is that your bot will now receive two **flavors** of messages: normal messages and inline queries.
 A normal message has the flavor `normal`; an inline query has the flavor `inline_query`.

 #### Use `flavor()` to differentiate the flavor